topolvm/topolvm/docs/topolvm-controller.md

 When a `Node` resource is deleted, `Node`'s finalizer is invoked.
 Finalizer deletes `PersistentVolumeClaim` and `Pod` that are running on deleting `Node`.

-### Delete stale LogicalVolumes and its associated PersistentVolumes
+### Delete stale LogicalVolumes

 Sometime LogicalVolumes may be left without completing finalization when the node dies.
-To delete such LogicalVolumes and its associated PersistentVolumes, `topolvm-controller` deletes them periodically.
+To delete such LogicalVolumes, `topolvm-controller` deletes them periodically by running finalization by on behalf of `topolvm-node`.

 By default, it deletes LogicalVolumes whose DeletionTimestamp is behind one day from the current time.

 Command-line flags
 ------------------